City of Brampton Logo

 An Alternative and Renewable Energy Systems Feasibility Study is required to evaluate whether renewable or low-carbon energy systems are technically and economically viable for the development proposal.
 The study should identify opportunities to reduce greenhouse gas emissions.

 An Archaeological Assessment is required to determine if a development proposal will disturb areas of archaeological significance.
-If this study is required, the submission details will be addressed during your pre-application consultation meeting or as part of a development application process.

 An Area Plan is required to ensure new development proposals contribute to or enhances the character of the existing community.